Blog

 Many companies offer support, such as assistive technology, noise-cancelling headphones, or access to quiet workspaces.
 In the UK, the government-funded Access to Work programme can provide additional help, including specialist equipment, software, and ADHD coaching.

-If you’d like to learn more about how Access to Work can support you, I’ve written a page that explains it—feel free to check it out!
+If you’d like to learn more about how Access to Work can support you, I’ve written an article that explains the process.

 Practical Strategies for Managing ADHD in the Workplace